-If detected early enough, acute liver failure caused by an overdose of acetaminophen can sometimes be treated and its effects reversed.
-Likewise, if a virus causes liver failure, supportive care can be given at a hospital to treat the symptoms until the virus runs its course.
+Supportive care.
+If a virus causes liver failure, a hospital can treat your symptoms until the virus runs its course.
 In these cases, the liver will sometimes recover on its own.

 How Can Liver Failure Be Prevented?

-The best way to prevent liver failure is to limit your risk of developing cirrhosis or hepatitis.
+The best way to prevent liver failure is to limit your risk of getting cirrhosis or hepatitis.
 Here are some tips to help prevent these conditions:

-Get a hepatitis vaccine or an immunoglobulin shot to prevent hepatitis A or B.
+- Get a hepatitis vaccine or an immunoglobulin shot to prevent hepatitis A and B.

-Drink alcohol in moderation.
-Avoid alcohol when you are taking acetaminophen (Tylenol).
+- Do not drink alcohol in excess.
+Avoid alcohol when you are taking acetaminophen.

-If you get a tattoo or a body piercing, make sure the conditions are sanitary and all equipment is aseptic (free of disease-causing microorganisms).
+- If you get a tattoo or a body piercing, make sure the conditions are sanitary and all equipment is aseptic (free of disease-causing germs).

-Be sure to use protection (condoms) when having sex.
+- Be sure to use barrier protection (condoms) when having sex.

 - If you use illegal intravenous drugs, don't share needles with anyone.